YuvathikaB/Zomato-Landing-Page/README.md

-This ia a zomato lamdimg page clone
+This ia a Zomato landimg page clone